 Follow Your Hunger

 Today too many Christians have lost their hunger for God.
 Instead of coming into the Lord's presence hungry for more of His fullness, our thoughts are held hostage to worldly pursuits and fleshly distractions.
-At best we are merely curious about spiritual realities, but not truly hungry.
+At best, we are merely curious about spiritual realities, but not truly hungry.

 My point is this: hunger will take you where mere curiosity would never go.

 My friend, God is looking for hungry people.
-Blessed are those who hunger.
+Blessed are they who hunger.
 He is seeking people who are truly seeking Him.
 Indeed, He has bread from Heaven for us, and it is eternally satisfying.
 We cannot afford to settle into the routine of a fenced-in reality, not when God has eternal food prepared for us.
 Let us, therefore, follow our hunger as we pursue the presence of God.

 Follow Your Hunger by Francis Frangipane